Loading...

 Welcome Message

-From the International Chair of the Hosting Committee, WCND 2026, India
+From the International Chair, Organising Committee, WCND 2026, India

 We are honoured to invite you to the World Congress of Natural Democracy 2026 — the first global event dedicated to the vision of Natural Democracy.
 On the occasion of the 80th UN foundation day 2025, the World Natural Democracy announced that the ‘World Congress of Natural Democracy’ will commence in 2026 coinciding with World Soil Day., aiming that the congress will be conducted in major international languages, ensuring broad participation worldwide.